RomeHein/pimodule/README.md

 A node package helper to control your UPS PIco HV3.0A/B/B+ HAT

-This library was not developped by the PiModule company.
+This library was not developped by the PiModules(R) UPSPIco company.
 Any query/issue concerning their product won't find answers here, sorry :/ Feel free to refer to their official github repo: https://github.com/modmypi/PiModules

+Be aware that this package uses exclusively await/async, no callbacks ;)

 ## Getting Started